Bridge to Music Program

 Where do I get an instrument?

-The Kitchener-Waterloo Symphony will help supply you with an instrument through its instrument bank or through our partnership with Long & McQuade Music.
+The KWS will help supply you with an instrument through its instrument bank or through our partnership with Long & McQuade Music.
 The cost to the student is only $20 for the length of the teaching year (fall through spring).
-Extensions through the summer may be arranged for an additional fee.
+Extension through the summer may be arranged for an additional fee.

 Director of Operations and Education